mstudio45/LinoriaLib/README.md

 > [!IMPORTANT]
-> This is a maintained fork of LinoriaLib.
+> This is a (somewhat) maintained fork of LinoriaLib.
 This is not the original LinoriaLib repository.<br />
 > Changelogs: [Changelogs](CHANGELOG.md)
+> The repo might get archived at some point since I'm more focused on the [Obsidian](https://github.com/deividcomsono/Obsidian) UI Library now.

 # LinoriaLib
 A Roblox UI library inspired by Splix, BBot and many others.